danielfennelly/SAAT-API/README.md

 # SAAT-API

-This repository contains code for a [Flask](http://flask.pocoo.org/docs/0.11/) API server for persisting and fetching heartbeat data.
-At the present time, this is just stored in an in-memory Python list.
+This repository contains code for a [Flask](http://flask.pocoo.org/docs/0.11/) API server for persisting and fetching heartbeat and subjective psychological data from a Postgres database via the Psycopg2 and Pandas Python packages.

 ## Running the server locally

+You'll first need [Postgres 9.6](https://www.postgresql.org/) installed on your machine.
+If you are on OSX and use Homebrew, just do `brew update` then `brew install postgres`.

-You'll want to [install virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to manage dependencies.
-Create a Python 3 virtual environment named `venv` and then use the new environment's `pip` to install dependencies like so:
+Then you'll want to [install virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/) to manage Python dependencies.
+Create a Python 3.6 virtual environment named `venv` and then use the new environment's `pip` to install dependencies like so:

     venv/bin/pip install -r requirements.txt

 With Flask installed, the following commands can be used to start up a reloading server in debug mode.
-Note that if changes are made to the app while running, the memory of previously posted heartbeat data will be lost.

     export FLASK_APP=app.py
     export FLASK_DEBUG=true